 We kicked off the virtual advisory board with a webcast where we introduced all participants to the schedule, the topics, the concept of “5 Whys” and the participation rules.
 The topics and questions at times would be very intimate, therefore to ensure the patients felt comfortable and secure, we had two designated moderators (one male and one female) who engaged with the participants over the course of the virtual advisory board.

-Analysis of the qualitative research output provided us not only with insights on the emotional impact of living with atopic dermatitis, but also enabled us to choose the appropriate and relevant tactics and channels for communicating with each of the below audiences:
+Analysis of the qualitative research output provided us not only with insights on the emotional impact of living with atopic dermatitis, but also enabled us to define the appropriate and relevant creative, tactics and channels for communicating with each of the below audiences: